Wellingking/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * test set accuracy of 0.906

-If a well known architecture was chosen:
+About the architecture was chosen:
 * I started with LeNet, and it works.
 * I preprocessed the image data, with LeNet it works.
 * I adjusted the batch size and EPOCH number to fit my system, to archieve highest accuracy and save training time.